 to protect our legitimate corporate interests (to develop our products or services and grow our business)

 Your rights under data protection law

 You may have a right to request:

-- a copy of the information that Acas holds about you ('access' in the GDPR)
+- a copy of the information that Acas holds about you ('subject access request' (SAR) in the UK GDPR)

-- that anything inaccurate in your personal data is corrected ('rectification' in the GDPR)
+- that anything inaccurate in your personal data is corrected ('rectification' in the UK GDPR)

-- that we remove your personal data ('right to erasure' in the GDPR)
+- that we remove your personal data ('right to erasure' in the UK GDPR)

-- that we use your personal data only in specific circumstances ('restriction' in the GDPR)
+- that we use your personal data only in specific circumstances ('restriction' in the UK GDPR)

-- that we stop processing your personal data ('object' in the GDPR)
+- that we stop processing your personal data ('object' in the UK GDPR)

 You may also have rights in relation to automated decision-making and profiling.